survivejs/webpack-book/manuscript/styling/01_loading.md

 T> If you want to disable *css-loader* `url` parsing, set `url: false`.
 The same idea applies to `@import` as to disable parsing imports you can set `import: false` through the loader options.

+T> In case you don't need HMR capability, support for old Internet Explorer, and source maps, consider using [micro-style-loader](https://www.npmjs.com/package/micro-style-loader) instead of *style-loader*.

 ## Setting Up the Initial CSS

 You are missing the CSS still: